 There is a depraved, feudal feel to proceedings as the people of Sussex celebrate the coming-in of summer.

-I point out the morris dancing to Passepartout, thinking she’ll be amazed by this very odd, peculiarly British avocation, but she looks fairly ambivalent.
+I point out the morris dancing to Giristroula, thinking she’ll be amazed by this very odd, peculiarly British past time, but she looks fairly ambivalent.

 “We have this in Greece,” she shrugs “Up in the mountain villages.
 At apokries time.
 Winter festival time.
 Bells and hitting sticks… But not quite as civilised as this…” she peers at the prancing group… “Or quite as organised.”

-More kegs of ale are passed over the crowds’ heads and the pubs in Hastings Old Town below us spill out with Falstaffian revellers.
+The green bouncing crowd excitedly surrounding him, chanting, throwing their arms in the air.
+More kegs of ale are passed over the crowds’ heads, and the pubs in Hastings Old Town below us spill out with Falstaffian revellers.

-As Jack is attacked to the ground and slain to ‘release the summer’, he still looks in better shape than some of the crowd around us, and we decide it’s probably time to leave.
+As Jack is attacked to the ground and slain to ‘release the summer’, he still looks in better shape than some of the crowd around us – one man lays passed out, face first, his trousers round his ankles, a knot of daffodils planted proudly between his buttocks.
+We decide it’s probably time to leave.

-We crawl out of Hastings, leaving the pretty old part – with its black fishermens’ huts and resting, beached, barnacled old boats – back past the bikers into the nondescript, neglected-looking new town.
+We crawl out of Hastings, leaving the pretty old part – with its black fishermens’ huts and resting, beached, barnacled old boats – back past the bikers still there on the front.

-The Londoner finds the high streets of Sussex pretty much the same as the ones he left behind, really.
-I feel Passepartout is disappointed and tell her to expect more divergence and more British peculiarities ahead on our tour.
+The Londoner finds the high streets of Sussex pretty much the same as the ones he left behind really.
+I feel Giristroula is a little disappointed and tell her to expect more divergence and more British peculiarities ahead on our tour.
 And really hope it to be true.

-I point to the castle – put up by a conquering Frenchman in 1066, knocked about later by an English king so it wouldn’t fall into the hands of a different gladiatorial Frenchman, bombed later still by the Germans – and tell her of all the meaningful episodes in Britain that happened in a year ending ’66: Battles, Great Fires, World Cup wins.
+I had pointed to the castle – put up by a conquering Frenchman in 1066, knocked about later by an English king so it wouldn’t fall into the hands of a different gladiatorial Frenchman, bombed later still by the Germans – and had told her of all the meaningful episodes in Britain that happened in a year ending ’66: Battles, Great Fires, World Cup wins.

-Hastings was a curious place, likeable – but not entirely so – slightly seedy place to be on the first day of summer.
+So Hastings then.
+It was a curious town.
+Likeable – but not entirely so.
+An agreeably slightly seedy place to be on this first day of the coming summer.

-But, as twilight falls there’s little time to dwell on where we’ve been really, as there is, of course, still a whole country to see.
+But, as twilight falls there’s little time to dwell too much on where we’ve been, as there is, of course, still a whole country to go.
 So we continue on.
 Pressing westwards.